Kerala Blasters FC: 2016 season

 In an effort to rebuild the team after failing to qualify for the semi-finals in the previous season, the Blasters announced the signing of Steve Coppell as their head coach on 21 June 2016.
 A week later, the club announced the signing of Northern Ireland international Aaron Hughes as their marquee player for the season.

 The season began with a 1–0 defeat away from home against NorthEast United.
 The Blasters struggled early in the season, as they failed to score goals.
 After the return of C.K.
 Vineeth from his loan-spell with Bengaluru FC, Blasters solved their goal-scoring issue.
 He scored four goals from his first five matches which includes a winner against FC Goa and a brace over Chennaiyin FC.
-In order to qualify for semi-final, Blasters needed to avoid a defeat against North East United FC.
-Vineeth's only goal in the 66th minute helped Blasters to beat North East United 1-0 to seal the second place behind Mumbai City FC in the league table.
+In order to qualify for the semi-final, Blasters needed to avoid a defeat against NorthEast United FC.
+Vineeth's only goal in the 66th minute helped Blasters to beat NorthEast United 1–0 to seal the second place behind Mumbai City FC in the league table.

 After finishing in second place during the regular season, the Blasters played third-placed Delhi Dynamos in the first leg of the semi-finals, which took place in Kochi.
 The Blasters won the match 1–0 through Kervens Belfort's 65th-minute goal.
-During the second leg in Delhi, the Dynamos won in extra time 2–1, which meant the scores became tie on aggregate and the match went to penalty shootout where the Blasters won it 3–0 to enter the final.
+During the second leg in Delhi, the Dynamos won in extra time 2–1, which meant the scores became tied on an aggregate and the match went to penalty shootout where the Blasters won it 3–0 to enter the final.
 In the final, the Blasters played host to ATK and got the lead early through Mohammed Rafi before ATK equalized soon after and the match went into a penalty shootout.
 Despite taking the lead early in the shootout, the Blasters lost 4–3; it was their second finals defeat in three seasons.

 2017–18 season

 After losing in the previous season's finals, Steve Coppell rejected a new contract extension so the club appointed former Manchester United assistant manager René Meulensteen as their new manager.
 Blasters released all of their foreign players and signed some more, including former Manchester United players Dimitar Berbatov and Wes Brown.
 Sandesh Jhingan was appointed as the captain and the club re-signed their leading goalscorer from the first season Iain Hume.
 The Blasters won only one of their first eight games that season, leading to the sacking of Meulensteen.
 Fan-favourite manager David James returned to the squad as caretaker.
-The Blasters won five of the remaining ten matches and finished sixth in the 2017-18 Indian Super League season.
+The Blasters won five of the remaining ten matches and finished sixth in the 2017–18 Indian Super League.
 They were eliminated in the first round of the Super Cup.